telerik/winforms-docs/controls/track-and-status-controls/progressbar/customizing-appearance/accessing-and-customizing-elements.md

 ---
 title: Accessing and Customizing Elements
-page_title: Accessing and Customizing Elements | RadProgressBar
+page_title: Accessing and Customizing Elements - WinForms ProgressBar
-description: RadProgressBar is designed to display progress information to the user during a long-running operation.
+description: Learn how to access and customize elements either at design time, or at run time.
 slug: winforms/track-and-status-controls/progressbar/accessing-and-customizing-elements
 tags: progressbar
 published: True